-More of us are feeling overwhelmed by constant bad news
+More of us are feeling overwhelmed by constant negative news

 It’s no surprise that hearing about difficult news from around the world can feel heavy - because it is a lot to take in.
 Feeling overwhelmed by what’s happening, whether it’s big global events or everyday stories, is completely understandable and can affect our mental health and general wellbeing.